JoooHannesk/simplekiimanager/SimpleKiiManager/SimpleKiiManager.docc/Installation.md

 # Installation
-How to add this framework to your Xcode project
+How to add this framework to your Xcode project.